 Withdrawals

 Students may voluntarily withdraw from their program, or they may be required to withdraw by their program.
-In both cases, students must read and be familiar with all relevant policies found in the Graduate Calendar.
+In both cases, students must read and be familiar with all relevant policies found in the Academic Calendar.

 Voluntary withdrawal